If you believe what you like in the gospels and reject what you do not like, it is not the gospel you believe but

 The Bible (by -400), also called Scripture, is the holy book of Jews and Christians.
 They regard it as God’s message to the world.
 The word Bible comes from the Greek ta biblia, “the books”: It is made up of the sacred writings of Jews and Christians.

 Scripture was the main name for the Bible in English till the middle 1800s.
 It is what Shakespeare called it.
 It is what Jesus and Paul call it in the King James translation.
-It comes from scripturae, Latin for “the writings”, which is short for “the law, the prophets and the writings”, the three main parts of the Jewish Bible.
+It comes from scripturae, Latin for “the writings”, which is short for “the law, the prophets and the writings”, the three main parts of the Bible in their day.

 The Koran is the holy book of the Muslims.
 It has nothing to do with the Bible, even though it has some of the same stories.
 Muslims believe the Bible is a holy book, but one where God’s message is incomplete and screwed up by people who wanted to make the prophet Jesus into a god.

 The Book of Mormon is made up of the books that Mormons added to the Christian Bible in the 1800s.